 This theme unites activities that involve understanding the origin and evolution of the Universe.
 Dramatic progress in our ability to explore the early Universe, as well as powerful ideas about its origin and evolution, have led to an intellectual convergence of extragalactic astrophysics and fundamental cosmology, areas that used to be more distinct.
-Both rely upon similar tools for discovery: telescopes including the 6.5-m twin Magellan Telescopes, the Giant Magellan Telescope (GMT), James Webb Space Telescope (JWST), Atacama Large Millimeter/Submillimeter Array (ALMA), and x-ray and infrared satellites; surveys including the Dark Energy Survey (DES), Large Synoptic Survey Telescope (LSST), and Wide Field Infrared Survey Telescope (WFIRST); cosmic microwave background instruments and gravitational-wave observatories; and big data and exascale computation.
+Both rely upon similar tools for discovery: telescopes including the 6.5-m twin Magellan Telescopes, the Giant Magellan Telescope (GMT), James Webb Space Telescope (JWST), Atacama Large Millimeter/Submillimeter Array (ALMA), and x-ray and infrared satellites; surveys including the Dark Energy Survey (DES), Vera Rubin Observatory’s Legacy Survey of Space and Time (LSST), and Wide Field Infrared Survey Telescope (WFIRST); cosmic microwave background instruments and gravitational-wave observatories; and big data and exascale computation.

-The extreme Universe: The range of environments found in the Universe vastly exceed those that we can routinely achieve on Earth.
+The range of environments found in the Universe vastly exceed those that we can routinely achieve on Earth.
 These extremes include ultra-high-energy particles, magnetized plasmas at the centers of stars, black holes, gravitational waves, and conditions in extra-solar planetary systems and our own solar system.
 Magnetic fields play an essential role in the life of the cosmos, and understanding how they arise and evolve requires environments and conditions usually beyond the terrestrial laboratory.
 Understanding these extreme environments can help answer big questions about the how the Universe works, as well as provide insight into the laws of physics and the kind of phenomena they allow.

 With the discovery of exoplanets some twenty years ago one of the biggest questions humankind can ask, Are we alone?, entered the realm of questions ripe to answer.
 This simple question and the discoveries made to date have led to new questions and investigations concerning the nature of planets, the formation and evolution of planetary systems (including the stars at their centers), and astrobiology.
 Exoplanet research is an observationally driven field, with the discovery and characterization of new planets propelling the development and refinement of models and theories that explain features of both the exoplanets and the Solar System, allowing us to see our system in a broader context.